AlexanderAlcazar/nexus_student_hub/README.md

 The project is currently transitioning through its foundational phases.
 The core architecture has been organized into modular layers to strictly separate data, user interfaces, and business logic:

-- [ ] **Phase 1: Core Models & Shared Data Layer:** Implementing abstract user schemas, student profiles, and administrative privilege roles.
+- [ ] **Phase 1 (In Progress): Core Models & Shared Data Layer:** Implementing abstract user schemas, student profiles, and administrative privilege roles.
-- [ ] **Phase 2: Database Infrastructure:** Structuring a persistent storage layer utilizing SQLite with dynamic relational tables and auto-incrementing system IDs.
+- [ ] **Phase 2 (Planned): Database Infrastructure:** Structuring a persistent storage layer utilizing SQLite with dynamic relational tables and auto-incrementing system IDs.
-- [ ] **Phase 3: Server-Side Controllers & Sockets:** Building a custom TCP socket listener paired with server controllers to route incoming network packets and safely execute database queries.
+- [ ] **Phase 3 (Planned): Server-Side Controllers & Sockets:** Building a custom TCP socket listener paired with server controllers to route incoming network packets and safely execute database queries.
-- [ ] **Phase 4: Client-Side Views & Controllers:** Designing a desktop graphical user interface (GUI) via PyQt6/CustomTkinter that leverages view-controllers to cleanly abstract all network requests away from the user.
+- [ ] **Phase 4 (Planned): Client-Side Views & Controllers:** Designing a desktop graphical user interface (GUI) via PyQt6/CustomTkinter that leverages view-controllers to cleanly abstract all network requests away from the user.

 ---